sharife/goldenthread-v2/site/content/tickets/_index.md

           An Armenian-American family's journey towards accepting the past and embracing the future.
         text: >-
           Nine Armenians is the story of three generations of Armenian-Americans embracing the future by connecting with their history.
+In this award-wining play, Leslie Ayvazian has beautifully depicted the reality of facing a horrific past without shame or fear.
 Made possible by tremendous support from the Bay Area’s Armenian community, Golden Thread’s production was originally staged at the Magic Theater in 2002.